marinfotache/SQL-Queries-for-TPC-H/README.md

 ### Resources:
   * TPC-H Benchmark home page:
   * jMeter home page:

 ### Other papers using the previous and the current versions of the query generator:
     -
     -
     -

+### Acknowledgement:
+Physical resources for deploying the query generator of this repository were provided by the Competitiveness Operational Program Romania, under project SMIS 124759 - RaaS-IS (Research as a Service Iasi).